applebiter/jackdaw/docs/SINGLE_ROOM_DESIGN.md

 - No room creation/deletion UI - the room just exists
 - All authenticated band members connect to the same room
 - JackTrip server process stays running as long as hub is up
+- **New clients join with no audio connections** - prevents accidental feedback/routing
+- Only authorized users can create initial audio routing

 ### 2. User Roles & Permissions